 You’re guessing I didn’t like the sound of this?
-No shit, but…working for Delaney is this way.
+No shit, but…working for Delaney is like this.
 You do good, he gives you more jobs.
 You say no to a job, maybe he’ll call you.
 To hand out coupons on the street, dressed like a Thanksgiving turkey.

-He was backing away from me, with come-on hand motions, so I gave him the shoulder palm.
-I didn’t feel like we had the floor space for the whole act, and Chez, going into his stagger, tripped on a shoe.
-“Again!”
+He was backing away, with come on hand motions, so I gave him the shoulder palm.
+I didn’t feel like we had the floor space for the whole act…and Chez, going into his stagger, tripped on a shoe.

-I crumpled, with plenty of care, and tried to spring.
-He batted my hand away and swore at me.
-“A crippled homeless guy’s got better moves!
-Cost me five bucks.
+I crumpled, taking plenty of care, and tried to spring.
+He batted my hand away and more of the ripe stuff came out.
+“Christ, a crippled homeless guy’s got better moves!
+Only cost me five bucks to hire.
 Get some energy going, if I’m paying Delaney’s fee.”

 “No, not where I could hear.”

-We worked the act for an hour or so, and Chez grunted some other instructions in and around the falling down and shoving.
+We worked the act for an hour or so, Chez grunting some other instructions in and around the falling down and shoving.

 But I was busy looking around.

-The setup was a sort of three-wall deck with banquettes, a few rows of metal folding chairs in front of the stage, bar in another room.
-A big screen that showed the comics real-time, the stage camera installed on the ceiling.
+The setup was like a three-wall deck with banquettes, a few rows of metal folding chairs in front of the stage, bar in another room.
+A big screen showed the comics in real-time.
+The stage camera was installed on the ceiling.

-Someone else was on, the crowd thin, most sprawled on the leatherette, yakking and munching.
+The crowd was thin, most sprawled on the leatherette, yakking and munching.
 Comings and goings from the bar, customers plunking on the folding chairs for a minute or two.
 Sad for Chez.
 Sad for the woman on stage just then.
 On the other hand, I meet a lot of performers.
-I was told when I started, look on it as battle scars…
+I was told back when I started, “Look on it as battle scars…”

 Fine, not my battle.
-Nobody emceeing.
-Music when it was time, club-style, a beat and someone rapping, “Go!’
+Nobody was emceeing.
+Music played when it was time, club-style—a beat and someone rapping, “Go!’